vcaries/vcaries.github.io/content/publication/article_ijtpp_2024/index.md

 publication_types: ['Journal']

 # Publication name and optional abbreviated publication name.
-publication: Preprint #International Journal of Turbomachinery Propulsion and Power
+publication: International Journal of Turbomachinery Propulsion and Power
-publication_short: Preprint #In *IJTPP*
+publication_short: In *IJTPP*

-abstract: This paper presents a low-order three-dimensional approach for predicting the inviscid flow around shrouded fans.
+abstract:  This paper presents a low-order three-dimensional approach for predicting the inviscid flow around low-pressure compressors.
 The method is suitable for early design stages and allows a broad exploration of design possibilities at minimal cost.
 It combines the vortex lattice method with the panel method by using a mixed boundary condition.
 In addition, it models the tip-leakage flow using an iterative algorithm.
-First, the verification of the approach is carried out on a shrouded fan configuration.
-The wake length is a decisive parameter for ensuring correct flow deflection in shrouded applications.
+First, the verification of the approach is carried out on a low-pressure compressor configuration.
+The wake length is a decisive parameter for ensuring correct flow deflection in ducted applications.
 A periodicity condition is introduced and validated, which reduces the computational and memory requirements.
 On average, the calculations take less than one minute in real time.
-The approach is validated on the same shrouded fan configuration.
+The approach is validated on the same low-pressure compressor configuration.
 A good agreement is obtained with RANS concerning the mean flow and the tip-leakage flow characteristics.
 Sensitivity to the mass flow rate is also fairly well predicted, although discrepancies develop at lower mass flow rates.

 # Summary.
 An optional shortened abstract.
 summary: This paper introduces a low-order, three-dimensional method for predicting inviscid flow around shrouded fans, aimed at early-stage design.
 By combining the vortex lattice and panel methods with a mixed boundary condition, it allows efficient exploration of design options.
 The method also models tip-leakage flow through an iterative algorithm.
 A periodicity condition is validated, reducing computational demand, with calculations completed in under a minute.
 The method agrees well with RANS for mean flow and tip-leakage characteristics, though some discrepancies arise at lower mass flow rates.

-tags: [Panel Method, Vortex Lattice Method, Shrouded Fan, Tip-Leakage Flow]
+tags: [Panel Method, Vortex Lattice Method, Axial Compressor Rotor, Tip-Leakage Flow]

 # Display this page in the Featured widget?
 featured: true